-In addition to the SWAC system in Toronto, Canada has two operational systems at Halifax, Nova Scotia.
-The original system at Purdy’s Wharf was the world’s first and has been operational since 1986, cooling a 700,000-ft2 office complex.
-The second system at Alderney 5 became operational in February 2010, cooling a 330,000-ft2 office building.
-The Directors report that the two systems offer an annual $400,000 cost saving when compared to traditional air conditioning systems.
+The world’s first SWAC system has been operational since 1986 at Purdy’s Wharf, and cools a 700,000 square foot office complex.
+An additional system at Alderney 5 became operational in February 2010, cooling a 330,000 square foot office building.
+Reports show that the two systems save $400,000 annually when compared to traditional air conditioning systems.

-Closed Cycle SWAC systems are in operation at both the Excelsior Hotel and the HSBC office tower in Hong Kong
+Closed Loop SWAC systems are operational at both the Excelsior Hotel and the HSBC office tower in Hong Kong.

 In the spring of 2006, a district cooling system was completed to cool the Zuidas District in Amsterdam.
-The system draws cold lake water from the nearby lake Nieuwe Meer at a depth of 30m.
-It is capable of cooling a load of 17,000t (60MW).
-A second system became operational in 2009, cooling the Zuidoost district of Amsterdam.
-This system is capable of cooling a load of 18,000t (64MW).
-Both systems are operated by Nuon (www.nuon.com), a subsidiary of Vattenfall, one of Europe’s largest electricity companies and Europe’s largest supplier of heat.
+The system draws from the nearby lake, Nieuwe Meer, and has the capacity to cool a load of 17,000t.
+In 2009, a second system was built in the Zuidoost district, which is capable of cooling a load of 18,000t.
+Both systems are operated by Nuon (a subsidiary of Vattenfall), one of Europe’s largest suppliers of heat and electricity.

-In September 2011, Google opened a data center in Hamina, Finland that uses seawater from the Gulf of Finland to cool the facility. (http://www.google.com/about/datacenters/locations/hamina/) The data center serves users in Europe and around the world, and it is the first of its kind.
+In September 2011, Google opened a data center in Finland that uses seawater from the ocean to cool the facility.
+The data center serves users in Europe and around the world.
+Using seawater cooling in this manner is a world first.

-Cornell University’s lake source cooling system uses Cayuga Lake in New York as its heat sink to operate the central chilled water system for its campus and to also provide cooling to the Ithaca City School District.
-The system has operated since the summer of 2000 and was built at a cost of approximately $60m with a financial payback of approximately 15 yrs.
-It cools a 14,500t (51MW) load.
+Since 2001, Cornell University’s lake source cooling system has used Lake Cayuga as its heat sink to operate the central chilled water system for its campus and the Ithaca City School District.
+The cost of development was approximately $60 million with a financial payback of approximately 15 years.
+It cools a 14,500t load.